Who I Am

 An inveterate beta tester and early adopter, I love new technology, and still remember the thrill of reading email on my phone for the first time — and the utter despair as I dropped it in the toilet three weeks after purchase (Apple replaced it).

 In August 2009 I founded Memphis’ WordPress user group, and led it until March 2016, when I stepped down to devote more time to my business.
 In 2010, I was a member of the inaugural cohort of SeedHatchery (now StartCo), a mentorship-driven seed stage investment program.
-Since 2008, I’ve helped organize and been a speaker at numerous local conferences, from the inaugural BarCamp Memphis to TechCamp in 2013.
+Since 2008, I’ve helped organize and been a speaker at numerous local conferences, including the inaugural BarCamp Memphis held that year.

-As a part of the greater Memphis community, in 2013 I served on the Junior League of Memphis Sustainer Council as a social media advisor, and have been involved with GiveCamp Memphis, which provides free technology help for area nonprofits, since its inception.
-In 2008 I helped establish the social media presence for my church, Christ Methodist.
-For nearly 10 years I was the primary voice of Christ United Methodist Church on social media channels and I still manage the (newly-redesigned) blog and frequently advise church leadership regarding technology and online strategy.
+As a part of the greater Memphis community, in 2013 I served on the Junior League of Memphis sustainer council as a social media advisor, and have been involved with GiveCamp Memphis, which provides free technology help for area nonprofits, since its inception.

 I’m a lifelong St. Louis Cardinal baseball fan, lover of all things Apple, The New York Times crossword puzzle afficionado, and am known widely for my disdain for a misplaced apostrophe.